Louis Dreyfus Company

 Picking Up at the UI Phase

 I joined the project after the UX team had delivered detailed sitemaps and wireframes.
-My focus was translating that structural thinking into a visual system that felt both authoritative and approachable — a balance that matters when you're a 170-year-old company trying to talk about the future.
+My focus was translating that structural thinking into a visual system that felt both authoritative and approachable.
+A balance that matters when you're a 170-year-old company trying to talk about the future.

 Visual Language

 The design leans on editorial-quality photography and generous whitespace to let LDC's story breathe.
-A restrained color palette rooted in natural greens grounds the sustainability narrative without feeling heavy-handed.
+A restrained colour palette rooted in natural greens grounds the sustainability narrative without feeling heavy-handed.
 Typography balances corporate gravitas with modern readability across all screen sizes.

 The Value Chain as Narrative